mhev/Interview-Assignment/README.md

 I found that LazyVStack had issues re-rendering when messages loaded asynchronously after view creation.
 VStack guarantees the view updates when the data changes, which is more important than the minor performance gain from lazy loading in a chat context.

 ### Save Memory button
 I added this as a simple way to demo the `summarize_memory` edge function.
-It's not strictly required by the spec, but it makes it easy to verify the feature works without needing to dig into logs or the database.
+It's not strictly required by the spec, but it makes it easy to verify the feature works without needing to dig into the database.
+Take a look at the console logs in Xcode to see it in action.

 ### Offline queue with UserDefaults
 For this demo, UserDefaults is simpler and sufficient.
 In production I'd use SwiftData or Core Data.